A lie can travel halfway around the world while the truth is putting on its shoes… Mark Twain

 36.7% of leaners said they received upsetting messages.

 22,8% of learners said they received threatening messages.

 20,8% of leaners were being socially isolated or pushed away.

-Risk factors of cyber bullying
+Risk factors that increase incidences of cyber bullying

 Shared personal information with known friends online/offline: